This post may contain affiliate links. Please read our disclosure.

 Cooling power

-All of the insulin coolers in this review are designed to keep your insulin at room temperature or lower, but not to actively cool it down further, as they don’t have an external power source for cooling.
+The insulin coolers in this review are designed to keep your insulin at room temperature or lower, but not to actively cool it down further, as they don’t have an external power source for cooling.

-The only exception is the 4AllFamily cooler which can be turned into a small insulin fridge by using its USB-powered refrigerator cap.
+The only exception is the 4AllFamily cooler, which can be turned into a small insulin fridge by using its USB-powered refrigerator cap.

 Cooling method and duration

-If you are traveling for longer periods of time, in very hot climates, or in places without access to refrigeration or air-conditioning, it’s important to choose a cooler that works with what you have available.
+If you are traveling for longer periods of time, in very hot climates, or in places without access to refrigeration or air conditioning, it’s important to choose a cooler that works with what you have available.

 The 4AllFamily, DisonCare, Sugar Medical, and Apollo coolers use ice packs, so they are best suited for trips where you have access to a refrigerator at night.
 On the plus side, they can keep your insulin cool all day.